Table of Contents

 It’s a complete scanning device/ solution with integrations for a leading survey and design software for the best performance.

-Professionals in the construction business can now slow down their search for a laser scanner that can penetrate the hard-to-reach areas because the P50 scanner has been configured to increase productivity if used to scan from a safe position on site.
-You can, therefore, expect to use less time in the field but with high performance.
+Professionals in the construction business can now slow down their search for a laser scanner to penetrate hard-to-reach areas.
+The P50 scanner has been configured to increase productivity if used to scan from a safe position on site.
+You can expect to use less time in the field but with high performance.

-The unit just like the other Leica systems performs exceptionally well even under tough environmental conditions; users also don’t have to worry about the effects of dust and water thanks to the IP54 resistance rating.
+Like the other Leica systems, the unit performs exceptionally well even under challenging environmental conditions; users also don’t have to worry about the effects of dust and water thanks to the IP54 resistance rating.

 - Provides high-quality HDR imaging and 3D data